dhruvishah1995/NutriTracker/README.md

-# NutrientTracker App
+# NutriTracker App

 ## Overview

-NutrientTracker is a cutting-edge application designed to assist you in monitoring your daily nutritional contents of ingredients used in your home-cooked meals.
+NutriTracker is a cutting-edge application designed to assist you in monitoring your daily nutritional contents of ingredients used in your home-cooked meals.
 Leveraging the power of generative AI, NutrientTracker offers accurate estimations of essential micronutrients, including sugar, fat, protein, fiber, cholesterol, and more, ensuring you can maintain a healthy diet tailored to your recipes.

 ## Motivation